Crow lines

 The Power of Using Retinol and Vitamin C

-Besides using retinol and vitamin C, in addition to understanding what is retinoic acid, other ways of prevention and reduction of crow feet exist.
-In fact, the development of fine lines and crow's feet is greatly linked to your lifestyle, and small changes can make all the difference in crow lines.
+Besides using retinol and vitamin C, in addition to understanding what retinoic acid is, other ways of prevention and reduction of crow’s feet exist.
+In fact, the development of fine lines and crow's feet is greatly linked to your lifestyle.
+Small changes can make all the difference in crow lines.

 1. Wear Sunscreen: One of the best ways to avoid crow’s feet is by not letting the sun's rays destroy your skin.
-UV rays tend to break down collagen and elastin, resulting in fine lines and wrinkles.
+UV rays tend to break down collagen and elastin.
+This leads to fine lines and wrinkles.

-2. Stay Hydrated: Drinking plenty of water keeps the skin plump and hydrated, which can help minimize the appearance of crow lines.
+2. Stay Hydrated: Drinking plenty of water keeps the skin plump and hydrated.
+This can help minimize the appearance of crow lines.

-3. Avoid smoking as it restricts the blood circulation to the skin, which can quicken the process of aging and increase the formation of crow lines.
+3. Avoid Smoking: Smoking restricts blood circulation to the skin.
+That quickens the aging process and increases the formation of crow lines.

-4. Get enough sleep: not getting enough sleep can make your skin look tired and may lead to the tendency toward wrinkles, crow's feet included.
+4. Get Enough Sleep: Not getting enough sleep can make your skin look tired.
+It may also lead to a tendency toward wrinkles, including crow’s feet.

 What is Retinoic Acid?